-Pooling REMIC Regular Interest Each of the Regular Interests in a Pooling REMIC.
-Pooling REMIC Residual Interest The Residual Interest in a Pooling REMIC.
+The Residual Interest in a Pooling REMIC.

 Pooling REMIC Subaccounts In the case of a Double REMIC Series, the accounts established by the Trustee for tax purposes that represent the Pooling REMIC Regular Interests.
 Principal Distribution Amount With respect to each Series (or if the Series is segregated into Security Groups, each Security Group) and each Distribution Date, the sum of (I) with respect to each Trust MBS (other than HECM MBS), the amount by which (a) the product of (i) the original principal amount of that Trust MBS and (ii) the Certificate Factor or Calculated Certificate Factor, as applicable, for the preceding Distribution Date exceeds (b) the product of (i) the original principal amount of the Trust MBS and (ii) the Certificate Factor or Calculated Certificate Factor, as applicable, for the current Distribution Date; (II) with respect to each HECM MBS, the amount described in the related Trust Agreement; and (III) with respect to each Underlying Certificate, Underlying Callable Security or Underlying SMBS Security, the amount by which (a) the product of (i) the original principal amount of that Underlying Certificate, Underlying Callable Security or Underlying SMBS Security and (ii) the Underlying Certificate Factor or Certificate Factor for the preceding Distribution Date exceeds (b) the product of (i) the original principal amount of the Underlying Certificate, Underlying Callable Security or Underlying SMBS Security and (ii) the Underlying Certificate Factor or Certificate Factor for the current Distribution Date; provided however, that the amount calculated pursuant to clause (II) is subject to adjustment pursuant to the applicable Trust Agreement in the event that Underlying Certificate Factors or Certificate Factors are unavailable in respect of any Distribution Date.
 (For the first Distribution Date, the product in clause (I) (a) or (II) (a) above shall be the principal amount of the Trust Asset as of the Closing Date.)
-The sum of the amounts so calculated for each Trust Asset conveyed to a Trust for a Series (or, if the Series is segregated into Security Groups D: : 10 1 G Asset Group or Subgroup.
+The sum of the amounts so calculated for each Trust Asset conveyed to a Trust for a Series (or, if the Series is segregated into Security Groups, for each Trust Asset included in the related Trust Asset Group is the Principal Distribution Amount for the specified Trust Asset Group or Subgroup.
 Principal Only Class A Class with a fixed Interest Rate of zero.
 Principal Only Security A Security of a Principal Only Class.
 Principal Type With respect to a Security, the category of its principal allocation, as identified in Appendix I of the Base Offering Circular.
 RD The United States Department of Agriculture, Rural Development.
+RD Loans Residential mortgage loans insured by RD.